Mesabloo/hm-defense/README.md

-*Heavy MACH: Defense* is a game where you need to create an army of machines in order to defend your castle from the enemy castle, in a side-scroller style.
+*Heavy MACH: Defense* is a game where you need to create an army of machines in order to defend your castle from the enemy castle, in a top-down side-scroller style.

 ## Why?